cschotte/blog/content/About.md

 As I look to the future, I am excited to continue this journey of innovation and discovery.
 At Microsoft, we will redefine the limits of technology and create transformative experiences that resonate across the globe.

 Let's connect.
-You can find me on [LinkedIn](https://www.linkedin.com/in/cschotte/), or through the insights shared on [my blog's feed](https://clemens.ms/).
+You can find me on [LinkedIn](https://www.linkedin.com/in/cschotte/), or through the insights shared on [my blog](https://clemens.ms/).

 Best regards,
 *Clemens Schotte*